worships/roblox-auto-patcher/README.md

 ## Contribution & Credits
 Want to contribute?
 Simply create a pull request, or if you are experiencing problems please open an issue.

-~~The rbxsig KeyGenerator was originally from [this archive](https://www.mediafire.com/file/msbfxp1ades6v9j/tools.zip/file), although this project uses a [version I decompiled](https://github.com/worships/Roblox-KeyGenerator-Decompiled).
-I am unaware of who created it, but if you know please open up an issue or pull request, so they can be credited properly.~~